dp-by-dt/C-Connect/project_document.md

 11. Added link card in the dashboard to show the connection_list

 * Did the manual testing and all seems to be working.

+### Day 12:

+Day 12 = Building the Notifications System (Phase 1)
+(This is important & very powerful)

+It includes:

+in-app bell icon

+unread notification count

+notification table in DB

+storing events like:

+You received a connection request

+Someone accepted your request

+Someone rejected your request

+Someone disconnected

+showing notification dropdown

+marking notifications as read

+(optional) toast pop-ups

+1. Added `Notification()` model in `models.py`
+It has:
+    - id
+    - user_id
+    - sender_id
+    - message
+    - is_read
+    - created_at
+And migrate with commands:
+> flask db migrate -m "Add Notification model"
+> flask db upgrade

+2. Created the blueprint `notifications` and added the file `notifications/notif_list.html` Current structure: blueprints/ notifications/
+            __init__.py
+            routes.py
+            service.py
+            templates/notifications/
+                notif_list.html

+3. Modified `blueprint/connections/routes.py` file to sent respective notification using the `create_nofication()` function from `blueprints/notifications/service.py` file

+model: (done for request, accept, reject, cancelled, disconnected)
+        create_notification(
+            user_id=other_user_id,
+            sender_id=current_user.id,
+            message=f"{current_user.username} removed you from their connections"
+        )

+4. Created the `notifications/routes.py` file
+* Also added the ui with the file `templates/notifications/notif_list.html`

+5. In `base.html` template, added the notification to the nav bar (but not properly wired to the notifications list) --- Because the `conn` was not defined in the `connections/routes.py` which is now modified and corrected

+6. Registered the blueprint (forgot earlier) in `factory_helpers.py`

+7. But now, the notif_list.html file is not loading.
+Notfication icon on the nav bar redirects to the home page. -- Solved by correcting the route to proper `/notifications_list` route

+8. The disconnect_connections were giving error since the it was supposed to give 3 outputs.
+So added that.
+Now all seems working.
+Needs testing.